How to Pay off Student Loans Fast, No Matter How Much Money You Make

 The standard repayment term for federal student loans is 10 years, but if you have difficulty making payments, you have four main options for lowering them that take your income and expenses into account.

 Note that these plans aren’t actually forgiveness programs; they’re repayment programs with a forgiveness option.
+Monthly payments for these plans are generally equivalent to 15% of your discretionary income—divided by 12.

 With all these plans, you must resubmit your income and family size every year to determine eligibility.
 Married couples will have to submit their combined income.